Last updated: 13 July 2022

 Why we need your information and how we use it.
 We use the information that you provide us with when you submit your complaint.
 This will usually include your name, your address, your contact details, details of your complaint and any supporting documents that you choose to provide to support your complaint.

-In order that we can deal with your complaint properly and as thoroughly as possible, we may sometimes ask you for further information and we access information that other Council services might have about you in respect of the complaint you submit to us.
+In order that we can deal with your complaint properly and as thoroughly as possible, we may sometimes ask you for further information.
+We access information that other Council services might have about you in respect of the complaint you submit to us.

 For example, if your complaint concerns a Council Tax liability, we may ask colleagues in the Revenues and Benefits Service for information or access the Council’s database for Council Tax accounts.

-Similarly, in providing a support function in respect of complaints about Adult Social Care and Children’s Services, we may ask for information about you or access the relevant databases or share information about you with colleagues who work in social care services.
+Similarly, in providing a support function in respect of complaints about Adult Social Care and Children’s Services, we may ask for information about you or access the relevant databases.
+We may share information about you with colleagues who work in social care services.

 If through our complaint investigations, or through our processing of your complaint, we identify any safeguarding issues, we will make the appropriate referrals to the Adults’ or Children’s Safeguarding Teams.
 When this is the case, we will share information such as your name, address, contact details, or any other relevant information to enable colleagues in Safeguarding in assessing the case and to take action as they deem appropriate.
 When appropriate to do so, we will inform you that we have made such a referral.